PandelisZ/brand-guidelines-template/README.md

 # About
 This is the template for a brand guidelines document.
 Brand guidelines are the way we deliver all brand projects to the client.
 [View a demo](http://ripeserver.com/brand/usrbc/) of a completed brand guidelines page.

-# Start a new guidelines page:
+# Start a new brand guidelines:
 *If this is your first time creating a brand guidelines doc, please see 'First Time set up instructions'*